-The formula to calculate C{TL} is beyond the scope of this paper.
-It is a fairly complex equation-of-state calculation, which is described in the API MPMS, Chapter 11 (a.k.a.
-API-11), Section 2, Part 4.^[4] It is a function of the density and temperature of the liquid.
-It corrects the volume of the liquid from one temperature to another; i.e., the observed or measured temperature to the base temperature.
+The formulas and procedures used to calculate C{tt} are beyond the scope of this paper.
+It is a fairly complex equation-of-state calculation which is described in the API MPMS, Chapter 11 (a.k.a.
+API-11), Section 2, Part 4.
+[4] It is a function of the density and temperature of the liquid.
+It corrects the volume of the liquid from one temperature to another (e.g., the observed or measured temperature to the base temperature or vice versa).

-For most, if not all, transactions in the United States, hydrocarbon liquid volumes are converted to 60°F for transaction purposes.
-This is important for evaluating NGLs.
-There is a difference in the value of a barrel of NGL at 60°F and a barrel of the same NGL at 70°F. The barrel of NGL at 60°F is more valuable because when the NGL at 70°F is allowed to cool to 60°F, it will be less than a barrel in volume.
+For most, if not all, transactions in the United States, hydrocarbon liquid volumes are converted to 60 °F. This is important for evaluating NGLs.
+There is a difference in the value of a barrel of the same quality of NGL at 60 °F and at 70 °F. The barrel of NGL at 60 °F is more valuable because when the NGL at 70 °F is allowed to cool to 60 °F, it will be less than a barrel in volume.
 Heat causes hydrocarbon liquids to expand.
 The difference in volume caused by a change in product temperature, especially with lighter NGLs, may be several percent.
-With large volumes or long periods of time, the difference in the value of the product can become very large.
+With large volumes or over long periods of time, the difference in the value of the product can become very large.

-Likewise, pressure has an effect on the volume of a hydrocarbon liquid.
-As more pressure is applied, the liquid is compressed.
-The effect on the volume by small changes in pressure is not as much as small changes in temperature.
+Likewise, pressure influences the volume and density of a hydrocarbon liquid.
+As more pressure is applied, the liquid is compressed and the volume decreases.
+Small changes in pressure do not affect the volume and density of the liquid as much as small changes in temperature.

-C{PL} is a function of the pressure, temperature, and density of the liquid.
-Although still beyond the scope of this paper, the calculation of C{PL} is less complex than C{TL} .
-The formula for calculating C{PL} can be found in API-11 Section 2 Part 2.^[5] For NGLs with a relative density greater than 0.637 (60°F/60°F), some believe the formula for Part 2 should be extrapolated.
-Others believe the C{PL} calculation in API-11 Section 1 should be used.
-Depending on the application, one equation may be more accurate than the other.
-In every case and as necessary, the interested parties should agree how volume corrections for the effects of pressure will be handled.
+C{pl} is a function of the pressure, temperature, and density of the liquid.
+Although still beyond the scope of this paper, the calculation of C{pl} is less complex than C{pl} .
+The formulas and procedures for calculating C{pl} can be found in API-11 Section 2 Part 2.^[5] For NGLs with a relative density greater than 0.637 (60°F/60°F), some believe the formula for Part 2 should be extrapolated.
+Others believe the C{pl} calculation in API-11 Section 1 should be used.
+Depending on the application, one implementation procedure may be more accurate than the other.
+In every case and as necessary, the interested parties should agree how volume corrections for the effects of pressure will be handled and document the agreement.